Guilded-NET/Guilded-NET.github.io/references/AbstractGuildedClient.AddMembershipAsync(HashId,HashId).md

 ### Remarks

-This allows user to interact or see the specified group.
+This allows the user to interact or see the specified group.

 #### Exceptions